ogame-tbot/TBot/README.md

 * Create a new Telegram bot
   * Write "/new_bot" to [@botfather](https://t.me/botfather)
   * Follow the instructions given by BotFather, assigning a name and an username for the bot (theese are not important, set them to whatever you like)
-  * BotFather will send you a message containing the API Key you need
+  * BotFather will send you a message containing the API Key you need and a link to your new bot
   * Insert the newly obtained API Key in settings.json under TelegramMessenger.API
+  * Click on the bot link and start the conversation
 * Get your ChatID
   * Write "/start" to [@getmyid_bot](https://t.me/getmyid_bot)
   * It will answer you a message containing your user ID and chat ID